top of page

 Some, like Bell Beaker and Tumulus, cover much of Europe, and cultures overlap at different times.
 The northern populations are a result of migrations provoked by the spread of Yamnaya people from the Ponti-Caspian Steppe in the 4th millennium BCE.

 4000 ya, Britain and Central Europe supply Denmark with copper and tin.
-Without metal sources, the North Sea people import metal objects recast it for local use.
-In the North, some societies merge, while others are more aggressive.
+Without metal sources, the North Sea people import metal objects recast for local use.
+In the North, some societies merge, while others are more aggressive to their neighbors.

 Everyone wants control of the Baltic and North Sea coasts, for trade, shipping, battle and other location advantages, and supplies of precious amber.
 Local hostilities break out.
 Coastal cultures go through periods of settlement and displacement.